Robert Marawa

-Robert Marawa (born March 1, 1973) is a sports journalist, radio and television presenter.
+Robert Marawa (born March 1, 1973) is South African is a sports journalist, radio and television presenter.
+He is currently hosting Marawa Sports Worldwide aired on 947.

 Education

 He attended Hilton College near Pietermaritzburg and the University of the Witwatersrand where he studied law, but later dropped out in 1992.

+Career

+His television career began as a host of Laduma soccer show aired on SABC 1 in 1996.
 He worked as a presenter for SuperSport and is the former host of 083 Sports@6 on Metro FM.

+Marawa and Azania Mosaka were co-host of the 12th ceremony of Metro FM Music Awards in 2013.

+Marawa signed a deal with Primedia Broadcasting for his show Marawa Sports Worldwide in January 2023.